Leslyn Lewis

 Leslyn Ann Lewis (born December 2, 1970) is a Canadian politician and lawyer who has served as the member of Parliament (MP) for Haldimand—Norfolk since 2021.
 A member of the Conservative Party, Lewis contested the party leadership in the leadership elections of 2020 and 2022, placing third both times.
 She was the first visible minority woman to run for the federal Conservative Party leadership.
-She is known for her socially conservative views and has called for Canada to withdraw from the United Nations.
+In a 2025 interview with Jordan Peterson, Conservative leader Pierre Poilievre praised Lewis’s work as infrastructure critic and identified her among members of his front bench discussed as key figures in a future government.

 Early life and education

 Leslyn Ann Lewis was born in Jamaica, and she immigrated to Canada at age five and grew up in East York, Ontario.

 Lewis graduated with a Bachelor of Arts with high distinction from the University of Toronto as a student of Trinity College.
 She also holds a Master of Environmental Studies from York University with a concentration in business and environment from the Schulich School of Business, and a Juris Doctor and PhD in international law from Osgoode Hall Law School.